Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 A study to see if MRI scans can help to spot cancer in people with a condition called Li Fraumeni syndrome (SIGNIFY)

-This study is looking to see if a whole body MRI scan would be useful in screening for cancers in people with a condition called Li Fraumeni syndrome (LFS).
+This study looked at whether a whole body MRI scan would be useful in screening for cancers in people with a condition called Li Fraumeni syndrome.

 More about this trial

 When this trial was done, people aged between 20 and 50 who had LFS could have an MRI scan once a year to check for signs of breast cancer.
 But there weren’t any other screening tests available.
 Screening means testing people for early stages of a disease before they have any symptoms.
 Researchers wanted to see if a whole body MRI scan would be useful as a screening test for people with LFS.